Combat Guide – Dragon Age: The Veilguard

 For most enemies, either draining their Health Bar or filling their Stagger Bar will be the most efficient way to finish them off.
 Both are impacted by enemies’ resistances and vulnerabilities, which you can see in the Ability Wheel by hovering over any enemy.
 Dealing damage of the type that is effective against the enemy will both damage and stagger them more.

 Your primary task in combat in Dragon Age: The Veilguard will be to control Rook and focus on your bread-and-butter combat abilities.
 Depending on whether you are playing Rook as a Warrior, a Rogue, or a Mage, your specific role in combat with differ, but there will be some similarities regardless of what class your Rook is.
-All Rooks are able to perform Light Attacks, Heavy Attacks, Dodges, and Parries.
+All Rooks are able to perform Light Attacks, Heavy Attacks, Dodges, and Defends.

 Light Attacks are excellent for dealing moment-to-moment damage and keeping light enemies staggered, whereas Heavy Attacks are ideal for dealing heavy damage (especially to enemy Armor).
 The amount of damage or stagger you deal depends on the weapon you are using and its specific properties.